-This data It is also a better way to get feedback on job performance; and a way to express gratitude in a more personal form.
-The latter transcends culture and time, and thanks to modern technology we can bring it about to bring change and recognition for people everywhere, at nil cost to the participants.
+This data is also a better way to get feedback on job performance; and a way to express gratitude in a more personal form.
+The latter transcends culture and time, and thanks to modern technology we can bring about change and recognition for people everywhere, at no cost to the participants.

 WHAT HAPPENS TO THE DATA THEN?

 The data is anonymized by having a minimum participation of a team of at least 3 persons, and shared with the enterprises if the staff team agrees to participate in the exchange.
 This feedback is important because it allows enterprises to know how customers think, how the team is performing and whose talent that may be an asset.

 The staff also get an addition to their record, in a format that is easy to understand and share.

 For the staff this data is important because it allows them to have a proof of talent, a way to demonstrate their skill, and proof-of-place all in one package.
 Also, knowing when one does a great job is equally important as knowing when one is not doing a great job.

 WHAT ABOUT JOBS?
 HOW WILL PEOPLE FIND JOBS?